ethz-asl/phaser/README.md

 ```
 ./phaser_share/run_phaser_core_driver
 ```
-the registered pointcloud is written to disk:
+the registered pointcloud is written to disk as `registered.ply`.
+In this particular case, the registration is configured to be very fine.
+Thus, it will take a few seconds to finish.
 ![PHASER Registered Example](./phaser_share/img/registered.png "Globally registered pointcloud")

 ## Reference